 Another reason Reis gave as to why the bill isn’t focused on mitigation is because of the many California cities that have already created ordinances.
 He pointed out that those ordinances were made with specific jurisdictions and needs in mind.
 Nonetheless, he hopes that by publicly identifying vulnerable buildings, officials in each jurisdiction will take the proper steps towards creating a safer state.
 Furthermore, Assemblyman Nazarian believes there should be a greater emphasis on seismic safety because “For every dollar invested in proactive mitigation, we save four dollars in repair costs.
 With this in mind, I have been focused on incentivizing seismic retrofits through a revolving loan program, expanding PACE funding, expanding the California Earthquake Brace + Bolt grant program, and this year ensuring new buildings are strong enough to not only survive and protect life during an earthquake, but can remain habitable.”

-If passed, this bill would become law on January 1, 2019
+If Gov. Brown signs it, this bill would become law on January 1, 2019

 While Reis hopes that people will get behind this bill, he knows that it will not be universal.
 “The pushback comes from those with a short-term mindset” he said.
 Therefore, the next six months are about promoting the Seismic Resilience Initiative and encouraging people that before the next large earthquake strikes California, we should have a public, open inventory of sub-standard or collapse-risk buildings as the prerequisite to long-term mitigation.
 Assemblyman Nazarian added that his hope for the bill is that “we raise awareness in local municipalities of seismically vulnerable buildings, our emergency planners have an understanding of at-risk buildings in their communities, and we can establish a funding mechanism statewide to retrofit these buildings; saving lives, protecting property, and creating jobs.”